SukkoPera/ReSeed/README.md

 [Here is also a list](https://plus4world.powweb.com/effects/SID_Support) of a lot of C16/+4 games and software supporting the card.

+### Releases
+If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/ReSeed/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

+Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

 ## License
 The ReSeed documentation, including the design itself, is copyright &copy; SukkoPera 2022 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).